jarviscanada/jarvis_data_eng_MohammadAsif/README.md

 ## Professional Experiences

-**Junior Software Engineer, Jarvis (Sep 2024 - Present)**: With the software consulting team at Jarvis, I am responsible for utilizing technologies like GCP, Git, Linux, Bash, and Docker to optimize and automate processes.
-I assist in developing and maintaining cloud-based infrastructure, ensuring efficient deployment pipelines, and supporting continuous integration and delivery (CI/CD) workflows.
+**Junior Software Engineer, Jarvis (Sep 2024 - Present)**: Led the development and optimization of data pipelines using Apache Spark and Google Cloud Platform (GCP), ensuring efficient data processing and high data integrity.
+Implemented scalable ETL solutions to manage large datasets, collaborating with cross-functional teams to drive business insights.
+Developed and maintained cloud-based data storage solutions using PostgreSQL and Hive, applying data manipulation techniques for enhanced query performance.
+Automated data workflows and containerized applications using Docker, streamlining operational processes and ensuring seamless data deployment.
+Monitored cluster performance and implemented proactive solutions to minimize downtime.
+Delivered actionable insights by leveraging Spark SQL for large-scale data analysis, contributing to data-driven decision-making across the organization.

 **Software Engineer Intern, Bell Mobility (May 2022 - Aug 2023)**: Led the research and development of optimization strategies for propagation models, significantly improving mobility prediction accuracy through analytical techniques and effective cross-functional collaboration.
 Developed and implemented automation tools using Alteryx, cloud computing, and Python, streamlining operations and ensuring high data integrity, which enhanced wireless network predictions.
 Co-developed a machine learning model for optimizing customer acquisition strategies with predictive analytics.
 Worked on various development projects, utilizing Python and C#, and collaborated closely with IT to develop and maintain automation scripts that improved overall operational efficiency.